matthias-jaeger-net/glypher/README.md

 # Done
--[x] Set up documents and get started
+- [x] Set up documents and get started
--[x] Duplicte code from PlayfairRandomSpread project -[x] Create a very basic user interface
+-[ x] Duplicte code from PlayfairRandomSpread project -[x] Create a very basic user interface
 -[x] Added the idea of different types
 -[x] Refacture to a glypher class